 “Small acts when multiplied by millions of people can transform the world.”

+7 Day Go Green Challenge.
+Are you up for it?
 With exactly 10 years left to achieve the UN’s Sustainable Development Goals, I am starting the #MyGreenChallenge2020 7 Days, 7 Green Changes experiment for a more sustainable lifestyle and world.
+It is a 7 Day Go Green Challenge to make meaningful and long term changes.
 Today marks the first day of 2020, therefore making it the perfect time to set ourselves some meaningful and achievable goals.

 Last year I started to think about what I could do to make this happen.
 I cannot change every aspect of my life, but I can make changes that will have some impact.
 Then I read the quote, “Small acts when multiplied by millions of people can transform the world”.
-That is when the idea of #MyGreenChallenge2020 started.What sort of an environmental impact could we have if everyone chose a greener, more sustainable lifestyle for just one week of the year? #MyGreenChallenge2020 Click To Tweet
+That is when the idea of the 7 Day Go Green Challenge, #MyGreenChallenge2020 started.What sort of an environmental impact could we have if everyone chose a greener, more sustainable lifestyle for just one week of the year? #MyGreenChallenge2020 Click To Tweet

 I do not know many people nor do I have a large following on social media.
 However, I do have the determination to do something on a grand scale.
 So I decided to put this post together in order to reach more people.
 I call it a challenge rather than a guide so people can rise to the challenge and make green choices for just 1 week of the year.
 Any week, any change as long as it takes place before the end of 2020.